If you like monkey bread, you’ll LOVE these Monkey Bread Muffins! They’re a cinch to put together and are ready to eat in under 20 minutes.

 - In a small bowl, mix together brown sugar and cinnamon.
 Set aside.

-- Remove your biscuits from packaging and cut each into 6 pieces.
+- Remove biscuits from packaging and cut each into 6 pieces.
 Drop the pieces into the butter mix then dip them in the cinnamon sugar, covering each completely.

 - Place four pieces into each cup of a heavily greased muffin tin.
-Bake for 12 minutes, then turn off oven and let sit for another few minutes. this gives them a little crunch without overcooking them.
+Bake for 12 minutes, then turn off oven and let sit for another few minutes.
+This gives them a little crunch without overcooking them.

 - Combine all icing ingredients and drizzle all over each muffin.
 Enjoy!